Brain Gym with Circus Skills

 As it would many kids, it got Kate down.

 Now, through Circus Skills and Poi, Kate helps others with Learning Difficulties to understand the art and benefit of play through Circus Skills; and has helped many other people to understand how amazing they are!

 See link for more info https://www.youtube.com/watch?v=9_mwgJCVh40

 Brain Gym exercises, through Circus Skills, are part of an educational movement-based program; it uses simple movements and circus skills combined together to fire up all areas of the brain.
 Learning through movement and breathwork gives us an understanding of how our right and left brains work.
 Brain Gym was set up to help children and adults with learning restrictions and now has gone on to be good practice for everybody, for everyday life.
 Self-esteem, confidence, coordination, organization, awareness, creative expression, and freedom to have happiness in one’s flow of life are all increased.

 Here are just some of the benefits of learning Circus Skills with Poi Passion:

-According to scientific research, Circus Skills allow students to increase their concentration, coordination, information retention and reaction times as well as actually increasing grey and white matter in the brain.
+According to scientific research, Circus Skills allow students to increase their concentration, coordination, information retention, and reaction times as well as actually increase grey and white matter in the brain.
 It’s also been linked to improved academic scores.

 It reinforces patience, persistence, poise and helps you learn to break down problems into manageable chunks.